testdouble/azure-blob/README.md

 **Testing:**
 - `bin/rake test_azure_vm` - Establishes a VPN connection to the Azure VM and runs tests using node identity
 - `bin/rake test_app_service` - Establishes a VPN connection to the App Service container and runs tests
-- `bin/rake test_aks` - Establishes a VPN connection to the AKS cluster and runs tests.
-This tests both:
+- `bin/rake test_aks` - Establishes a VPN connection to the AKS cluster and runs tests using workload identity
-  - **Node identity**: Storage access via the node pool's managed identity
-  - **Workload identity**: Storage access via Azure AD federated credentials for the pod's service account

 You might be prompted for a sudo password when the VPN starts (sshuttle).

 After you are done, run terraform again without the var file (`terraform apply`) to destroy all resources.

-**Note for AKS:** The AKS setup includes:
-- A Kubernetes cluster with OIDC issuer and workload identity enabled
-- An SSH-enabled pod running the `linuxserver/openssh-server` image
-- A LoadBalancer service exposing SSH access for VPN tunneling
-- Both kubelet identity (for node-level access) and federated identity credentials (for workload identity)

 #### Cleanup